xXFranzFXx/Selenium-Transcription/README.md

 <h3>Overview</h3>
 This project demonstrates test automation with iframes containing lazy-loaded elements.
 The aim is to locate audio data that can be used to create transcripts.
 Selenium devtools is used to capture network requests, associated with click events in order to get audio file links from the request.
 The links are then passed to the assemblyAI API to produce transcriptions of the audio files.
 The transcription is then written to a .txt file.
 If the target provides text or transcription data already, then that data is simply located and written to a .txt file.
 <h3>Getting Started</h3>
-Follow these steps to get started with the Koel Test Automation Framework:<br><br>
+Follow these steps to get started<br>
 1.)
 Clone this repository to your local machine. <br>
 2.) cd selenium-transcription <br>
 3.)
 Rename "sample.env" to ".env" in src/test/resources, you will also need an assemblyAI API key<br>